llwamba/vegetable-db-app/README.md

 [CLIK HERE TO VIEW DEMO](https://vegetable-db-app-by-lionel-lwamba.onrender.com) or click on this link: https://vegetable-db-app-by-lionel-lwamba.onrender.com

  # Overview
-The Vegetable Database App is a simple yet powerful web application for managing your vegetable inventory.
+The Vegetable Database App is a simple yet powerful web application for managing your vegetable inventory buily with Flask, and Postgres.
 Deisgned and developed by Lionel Lwamba, this user-friendly tool allows you to effortlessly keep track of your vegetables, their quantities, and prices.

 # Features
 * # Add Vegetables: